University Services and Special Programs (excerpted from 2014-2015 Graduate Catalog)

 The Center sponsors many programs that promote cross-cultural understanding, such as the Conversation Partners program for international students and American partners; International Neighbors program, in which American families offer friendship and hospitality to international students; World Café Coffee Hours, in which global issues are discussed in a social setting; and Cultural Cafés, where international students share cuisine and information from their home countries.

-The University Counseling Center (UCC) on the Macomb campus provides personal, academic, study skills, and career counseling services to students.
+The University Counseling Center (UCC) on the Macomb campus provides personal counseling, study skills assistance, and career counseling services to students.
 Some students seek assistance for common life problems (i.e. relationships, stress, etc.), while others seek treatment for a mental health condition (i.e. depression, anxiety, etc.).
 Personal counseling services include individual counseling, couples counseling, and group counseling.
-Sessions are confidential and free of charge to WIU students.
-In addition, a number of educational programs are offered throughout the year and an education resource center is available.
-A relaxation room, which includes a massage chair, light therapy, and a stress-reducing computer program, is accessible for student use.
-Complete vocational, psychological, and learning assessments are provided, as well as consultation services to other offices and agencies.
+Sessions are confidential and free of charge to currently enrolled WIU students.
+In addition, a number of educational programs are offered throughout the year and an education resource library is available.
+A relaxation room, which includes a massage chair, and a stress-reducing computer program, is accessible for student use.
+Complete vocational, psychological, and learning assessments are provided, as well as consultation services for students, family, faculty and staff members.

 The UCC is accredited by the International Association of Counseling Services.
 All staff counselors hold master or doctoral level degrees and are certified and/or licensed in their respective disciplines.
 For more information, call (309) 298-2453 or visit ucc.wiu.edu.